ARAldhafeeri/couscous/README.md

 ## Features

-- 🧠 AI-powered code analysis using Deepseek
+- 🧠 AI-powered code analysis using Deepseek or OpenAI models ( support for local is coming )
 - 🥣 Couscous icon for compliant files (score > 70%)
 - 💩 Poop icon for files needing improvement
 - 🔍 Inline violation highlighting